Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 The weekly calendar holds little meaning on Wall Street these days.

-Fear does the driving.
+These days, fear does the driving.

 Analysts don't expect the coming week to be an exception.

-Investors are focused on trying to detect whether there's any shift away from the market's overriding pessimism.
+Investors are focused on trying to detect whether there's any shift away from the markets overriding pessimism.

 Pessimism is ruling the day on the market, not the data.

-What this story is saying is even if there's some good data that pops up, the pessimism is going to overwhelm the data, and the pessimism's gonna survive, and people are gonna invest and use investment strategies based on pessimism.
+What this story is saying is, even if there's some good data that pops up, the pessimism is going to overwhelm the data.

 So investors, they're waiting for a plan.

-They're wait, they're waiting for new rules.
+They're waiting for new rules.

 There are no rules because Obama has got more important things to do.

-And the thing I constantly try to emphasize to people is that if coming in the market was doing fine, nobody would be happier than me uh to stay out of it.
+And the thing I constantly try to emphasize to people is that if coming in the market was doing fine, nobody would be happier than me to stay out of it.

 Right.